Food Grade Lubricants: Frequently Asked Questions (FAQ)

 - Moisture: Varying exposure to heat and cold can result in potential moisture contamination.
-As a result, food-grade lubricants should be stored in a dry location, preferably inside.
+As a result, lubricants should be stored in a dry location, preferably inside.

 When the lubricants must be stored outside, it’s advisable to use plastic covers or tippe oil drums to direct water and contamination away.
 In addition, if the grease is stored upright, oil separation and moisture contamination are further prevented.

-Are JAX food-grade lubricants vegetable or plant-based?
+Are JAX lubricants vegetable or plant-based?

-JAX food-grade lubricants are typically based on petroleum or synthetic petroleum.
+JAX lubricants are typically based on petroleum or synthetic petroleum.
 This allows them to provide a much longer product life and improved protective characteristics than vegetable or plant-based lubricants.

 Vegetable or plant-based lubricants often oxidise quickly when exposed to elevated temperatures, leading to reduced protection of equipment.

-When changing from another lubricant to a JAX food-grade lubricant, a conversion procedure will be provided to you by your respective JAX representative.
+When changing from another lubricant to a JAX food grade lubricant, a conversion procedure will be provided to you by your respective JAX representative.
 It’s important to follow this procedure properly in order to prevent cross-contamination and incompatibilities.

-What food-grade lubricants does Antala offer?
+What food grade lubricants do Antala offer?